mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 **operating system** - Supervising program that manages the resources of a computer for the benefit of the programs that run on that computer.

+**compiler** - A program that translates high-level language statements into assembly language statements.

+**binary digit** - Also called a bit.
+One of the two numbers in base 2 (0 or 1) that are the components of information.

+**instruction** - A command that computer hardware understands and obeys.